dirtysalt/dirtysalt.github.io/srt-to-book-resources/markdown/srt-Ed Barnhart_ Maya, Aztec, Inca, and Lost Civilizations of South America _ Lex Fridman Podcast #446 - YouTube-source.md

 But he was always Zeus.

 I think that the fanged deity manifests himself

 through people and animals throughout the art.

+And that there are missing stories of mythology

+that we don't have anymore.

+- And across hundreds of years, thousands

+of years from Chavin to Moche to Inca as you're saying.

+- Right, Wari has them too.

+Tiwanaku, that famous place Pumapunku,

+he's all over there.

+- I wonder how those ideas spread and morph

+of this fanged deity.

+- I think people walked and proselytized

+and places like Chavin,

+there's a later one in Inca times called Pachacamac

+that are pilgrimage places where people come in

+to be healed if they're sick,

+but also just to pay homage to the powers that be.

+So Chavin was a place where people from the Amazon

+and people from the coast were all coming together.

+In fact, we saw it in the archeology there.

+There's these interesting labyrinths under the pyramids

+# Chapter 4

+through people and animals throughout the art.